 Contributes to the following Sustainable Development Goals (SDGs):

-Learn more about how AAK's activities contribute to the above SDGs in our latest shea progress report, page 16.
+Learn more about how AAK's activities contribute to the above SDGs in our latest update on responsible sourcing of shea.